SabrinaIsHere/Haxit/README.md

 # Haxit

-Haxit is a hacking game, but one unlike any which has existed before.
-Unlike other hacking games, you actually have to do some hacking, getting into the nitty gritty of networking in order to accomplish your goals.
-Also unlike other games, you can design your own computers to hack or hack those designed by other people.

-At the moment Haxit is in it's beta, and as such several features will be added later to flesh out the game play and smoothen the process of playing.
-The simulated computers are also a little simplistic at the moment, and as time goes on will more closely resemble their real life counter parts.

-The game is very much usable now, and a wiki is available to help guide you through setting it up.
-There's also a discord server linked on the wiki where you can ask questions, make suggestions, and otherwise interact with the community.
-Happy hacking!
+Haxit is a hacking game, but one disimilar to any which I have encountered.
+Though it's in its infancy, Haxit is meant to be a more realistic representation of 'hacking' than that which is found in the average "type four commands and hack anything" games.
+At the moment the computers in Haxit are relatively simple, though I have plans to change that as time goes on.

+The beta release is out and ready for play, though there is still much work to be done.
+Documentation and tutorials can be found on the [wiki](https://github.com/MorticiaGrey/Haxit/wiki), I'll be happy to help out with any issues you have if you join the [Discord](https://discord.gg/RKUXN9k9wQ) or open an issue on the github, and I am especially happy to receive feedback if you have it.
+That said, Happy Hacking!